Rishan-code/Canterella_implementation-grp-4/README.md

 ### Analysis

 * **Our Simulation ($0.580743 ± 0.00701$)** is in strong agreement with the paper's published simulation result ($0.582 \pm 0.015$), with the values being well within one standard deviation of each other.
-* **Our Theory (0.436)**, which was the expected target, also aligns closely with the simulation results from both this work and the reference paper.
+* **Our Theory (0.445)**, which was the expected target, also aligns closely with the simulation results from both this work and the reference paper.
-* **Paper Theory ($\approx 0.436$)** appears to use a different analytical model or assumption, as it differs significantly from all simulation values.

 ### 🖥 Example Run Output
 ```bash